 Stockholm Resilience Centre offers interdisciplinary courses on first (Undergraduate), second (Master's) and third (PhD) levels of University education.
 Want to know more about our courses?
 Click here!

-David first encountered the SRC through the course “Världens Eko” in 2015.
+Enarsson first encountered the SRC through the course “Världens Eko” in 2015.
 He found the transdisciplinary way of thinking about the world very exciting.
-Prior to this, David had been increasingly fascinated by attempts to go beyond the disciplinary boundaries of the social and natural sciences, particularly in regard to questions of urban planning.
+Prior to this, Enarsson had been increasingly fascinated by attempts to go beyond the disciplinary boundaries of the social and natural sciences, particularly in regard to questions related to urban sustainability.
 He believes that building bridges between disciplines is key when addressing the global challenges of the 21th century.

-David holds a Bachelor’s degree in Human Geography from Stockholm University (2014-2017).
-Within his degree he also studied one year of global development studies which included a wide set of disciplines such as economic history, social anthropology and political science.
+Enarsson holds a bachelor’s degree in Human Geography from Stockholm University (2014-2017).
+In his degree, he also studied one year of global development studies which included a wide set of disciplines, such as economic history, social anthropology and political science.
 Some of his previous academic focus has revolved around questions of urbanism and urban planning.
 During the summer of 2016, he was granted a scholarship to study environmental sociology through an international summer school exchange in Tianjin, China.
 This trip gave him new perspectives and increased his curiosity for sustainability issues.